Conference Scholarship Available

 The 31st OWC Annual Conference will be held at the Sylvia Beach Hotel Friday evening through Sunday morning, April 13-15, 2018.

-This year we have award-winning author Ken Scholes presenting “Writing Fiction that Comes to Life,” sharing his toolkit for writing stories that keep readers engaged and turning pages.
+This year we have award-winning author Ken Scholes presenting “Writing Fiction that Comes to Life,” sharing his toolkit for writing stories that keep readers engaged and turning pages — great dialog, compelling plot, believable world-building, and characters whose emotions we feel.
 He’ll also be bringing his insights on why we write, and how that why informs the how.

 Ken Scholes is the award-winning, critically acclaimed author of five novels and more than fifty short stories.
 His saga, The Psalms of Isaak, is published by Tor Books, and his short fiction has been collected in three volumes published by Fairwood Press.
 His latest book, Hymn, was just released and marks the final chapter of his bestselling epic fantasy saga, The Psalms of Isaak.
 Mesmerizing, genre-bending,